 1. When in doubt, close with a question

-Whenever you are stuck on a sales call and don’t know how to close it without seeming awkward, always go for a question.
+Whenever you are stuck on a call and don’t know how to close it without seeming awkward, always go for a question.

-- “I understand your concern, how about we set up a meeting with the company’s product manager so you can resolve your queries?”
+- “I understand your concern; how about we set up a meeting with the company’s product manager so you can resolve your queries?”

 Question-based close enables you to qualify the leads based on their level of interest in your product or service.

-3. Last minute sign-up bonus to seal the deal
+3. Last-minute sign-up bonus to seal the deal

-Before you get on a sales call, you need to determine what kind of last-minute offer or discount you’d be providing to your prospect so they’re motivated to close the deal.
-This way, you won’t get confused when the prospect makes a demand.
+Before you get on a sales call, you must determine what kind of last-minute offer or discount you’d provide your prospect to motivate them to purchase.

-Examples of closing a sales call by offering special discounts –
+Examples of closing a sales call by offering special discounts:

-- “Okay, on top of the new sign-up discount i offered to you, I can also add one month of free subscription to your purchase if you sign-up today.”
+- “Okay, on top of the new sign-up discount I offered to you, I can also add one month of free subscription to your purchase if you sign-up today.”

-- “So, hear me out, I am offering you an extra 15% discount on my previous offer if you sign-up by tomorrow.”
+- “So, hear me out!
+I am offering you an extra 15% discount on my previous offer if you sign-up by tomorrow.”

 However, ensure you don’t give away your offer early on; negotiate first and then persuade the prospect with your enticing offer.

 4. Offer alternative options

-Let’s be honest, a product or service might not work for different types of prospects.
+A product or service might not work for different types of prospects.

-In such a scenario, your best option to retain the prospect and convert them into long-lasting customer is by offering alternatives.
-Your main product might not interest your prospect, but your other product might!
+In such a scenario, offering alternatives is best to retain the prospect and convert them into long-lasting customers.

 5. Highlight your value proposition